-Mary Cowhey has taught first and second grade at Jackson St. School in Northampton, MA since 1997 and is the author of Black Ants and Buddhists: Thinking Critically and Teaching Differently in the Primary Grades (Stenhouse, 2006), winner of the 2008 National Association for Multicultural Education Philip C. Chinn Multicultural Book Award and the 2007 Skipping Stones magazine Multicultural Book Award.
-She is currently a Title 1 math teacher and math coach at Jackson St. School.
+Mary Cowhey taught first and second grade and Title 1 Math at Jackson St. School in Northampton, MA for 22 years.
+She is the author of Families With Power: Centering Students by Engaging With Families and Community (Teachers College Press 2022) and Black Ants and Buddhists: Thinking Critically and Teaching Differently in the Primary Grades (Stenhouse, 2006), winner of the 2008 National Association for Multicultural Education Philip C. Chinn Multicultural Book Award and the 2007 Skipping Stones magazine Multicultural Book Award.
 She was a community organizer for fourteen years before becoming a teacher.

 In 2007, Mary Cowhey, Eneida Garcia, Maria Aguilar and Kim Gerould co-founded Familias con Poder/ Families With Power, a grass roots organizing effort among low-income families of color, using a popular education approach.
 Families With Power aims to cultivate grass roots leadership among parents, guardians and youth and to help children succeed.